Kemixd3/SchoolAzure/Readme.md

 # SchoolAzure

-## Installation and Running

-mangler

-1. Download Files
-2. In your cmd, write "node server.js"
-3. Open browser and enter the domain "http://localhost:3000/"

 ## Frontend usage [https://github.com/Kemixd3/SchoolAzure]

-Go to the azure page [] to use the program
+Go to the azure page [https://kemixd3.github.io/KEA_Azure_Frontend/] to use the program

 ### List of artists